 Thousands of troops stormed onto the normally-placid.
 Shetland Islands off the northern coast of Scotland?

-Thousands of troops stormed onto the normally-placid.
+Background: Thousands of troops stormed onto the normally-placid.
 Shetland Islands off the northern coast of Scotland on Sunday (10 September) as part of NATO's largest-ever exercise -- codenamed Northern Wedding.
 The exercise was designed to test swift troop reinforcements and resupplying in times of stress or warfare.

 SYNOPSIS: About eight thousand British, United States and Dutch marines mounted a sea and airborne assault on the remote islands.
 Awaiting to repulse them were defensive forces from nine NATO countries.
 This assault took place on the sixth day of the overall exercise, and there were another nine days to go.
 These manoeuvres in the Shetland Islands were due to last for three days.